 At Alliant International University, you can get a COAMFTE-accredited Master of Arts in Marital and Family Therapy, offered by the California School of Professional Psychology (CSPP), in as little as two years.
 This forward-thinking, inclusive program prioritizes cultural competency and representation, and has generous scholarship opportunities.

-While Alliant is proud to be one of only nine on-campus COAMFTE-accredited marital and family therapy programs in the state of California, the program is also offered fully online—one of only five COAMFTE-accredited programs of its kind in the entire country.
-Besides tailoring your schedule to fit your needs, you can also focus on your interests, such as the Chemical Dependency specialization track, where students work with individuals and families struggling with addiction.
+While Alliant is proud to be one of only a small group of on-campus COAMFTE-accredited marital and family therapy programs in the state of California, the program is also offered fully online - one of only a few COAMFTE-accredited programs of its kind in the entire country.
+You can also focus on your interests, such as the Chemical Dependency specialization track, where students work with individuals and families struggling with addiction and substance abuse.

 Make an Impact with a Long-Lasting Career

-Awareness of the importance of a strong, loving marriage and family unit and the desire to mend relationships and communicate openly means more people are seeking professional guidance from a counselor.
+Awareness of the importance of a strong, loving marriage and family unit and the desire to mend relationships and communicate openly means more people are seeking guidance from a licensed professional counselor.